saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 | C#         |SQL        |Python    |Python    |
 | Python     |Java       |Java      |Java      |

 As midrangers in ranking, languages such as C/C++, Ruby, Go and Kotlin stand out.
-Further down the list one could observe a new emerging language such as Julia where official 1.0 version was released only in 2018.
+Further down the list one could observe a new emerging language such as Julia (1.0 version was released only in 2018).

 ### What are the most popular programming languages for Linux, Mac and Windows users on 2020?